Mindera/Alicerce/Documentation/Network.md

 With the above protocols, we have the necessary infrastructure to fetch resources that require authentication.
 Additionally, since the authentication logic is only coupled to each Resource type and can (and should) be made asynchronously, it allows sharing the same network stack for all resources of an app, including authentication ones! 💪

+### Decoding

+As mentioned above, the `NetworkStack` provides a `fetchAndDecode` function that automatically fetches and decodes a `Resource`, give  it's provided with a `ModelDecoding` witness.
+The failure type is a [`FetchAndDecodeError`](#fetchanddecodeerror) to allow the caller to differentiate the "origin" of the failure.

+#### `ModelDecoding<T, Payload, Metadata>`

+The [`ModelDecoding<T, Payload, Metadata>`][ModelDecoding] type contains a single closure property `decode` which attempts to decode an arbitrary `T` instance from a given `Payload` and `Metadata` whenever a request completes with a **successful** HTTP status code (i.e. 2xx, *except* 204 and 205 which expect empty bodies).

+The `Payload` is the main source of data to perform the decoding, but on some scenarios an additional `Metadata` can be helpful (e.g. information contained in response headers).

+By being a struct and not a protocol (while modelling the same behavior), it greatly simplifies generics and allows easy default implementations via static factory methods.
+It currently provides an `.json()` helper to build an `Decoding<T, Data, _>` that attempts to decode a particular `Decodable` model `T` encoded in JSON using a `JSONDecoder`.

-### Error
+### Errors

+#### `URLSessionError`

-The fetching action of an HTTP network stack, in case of error, should throw an error of the [`Network.Error`][Network.Error] type.
+The fetching action of an HTTP network stack, in case of error, should throw an error of the [`URLSessionError`][URLSessionError] type.
 This type encapsulates the different possible error scenarios:

 * `noRequest`, when the resource's `makeRequest` fails.
-* `http`, when the request failed with an HTTP protocol error (i.e. non 2xx status code).
-* `api`, when the request failed with an HTTP protocol error (i.e. non 2xx status code), but a custom API error was produced by the resource's `decodeError` closure.
-The type of this error is the `Error` associated type of the resource which the stack is trying to fetch (provided via `ExternalErrorDecoderResource`).
+* `http`, when the request failed with an HTTP protocol error (i.e. non 2xx status code), and may contain a custom API error decoded by the resource's `errorDecoding` witness.
 * `noData`, when the response body is unexpectedly empty.
-* `url`, when the request fails with a network failure (e.g. the `error` in a dataTask's completion handler is non `nil`).
+* `url`, when the request fails with a network failure, expressed as an `URLError` (i.e. the `error` in a dataTask's completion handler is non `nil`).
 * `badResponse`, when a valid HTTP response is missing.
-* `retry`, when the request was not retried when evaluated by its retry policies after having failed with an error.
+* `retry`, when the request was _explicitly_ **not retried** when evaluated by its retry policies after having failed with an error.
+* `cancelled`, when the fetch was cancelled via the `Cancelable` instance.

+#### `FetchAndDecodeError`

+The [`FetchAndDecodeError`][FetchAndDecodeError] is a simple error type used on `fetchAndDecode` calls and is used to differentiate between errors originating from either the fetch or decode operations.
+As such, it has just two cases which wrap an error each:
+* `fetch(Error)`
+* `decode(Error)`

 ## Usage

 ### Setup

+Let's walk through the basic steps required to start making some requests with Alicerce.
+A similar setup is also available in a [Swift playground][Network.xcplaygroundpage] as a live example.

 First, start with a network stack, the centerpiece of your network layer.
 For HTTP networking, it's simple as initializing a `URLSessionNetworkStack`.
 You need to inject a session into it before making any requests – not doing will result in a _fatal error_.